khofstetter94/caps/README.md

 ### Problem Domain

-CAPS Phase 1: Begin the build of an application for a product called CAPS - The Code Academy Parcel Service.
+- CAPS Phase 1: Begin the build of an application for a product called CAPS - The Code Academy Parcel Service.
 In this sprint, we’ll build out a system that emulates a real world supply chain.
 CAPS will simulate a delivery service where vendors (such a flower shops) will ship products using our delivery service and when our drivers deliver them, each vendor will be notified that their customers received what they purchased.

-This will be an event driven application that “distributes” the responsibility for logging to separate modules, using only events to trigger logging based on activity.
+- This will be an event driven application that “distributes” the responsibility for logging to separate modules, using only events to trigger logging based on activity.

+- In Phase 2, we’ll be changing the underlying networking implementation of our CAPS system from using node events to using a library called Socket.io so that clients can communicate over a network.
+Socket.io manages the connection pool for us, making broadcasting much easier to operate, and works well both on the terminal (between servers) and with web clients.

+- The core functionality we’ve already built remains the same.
+The difference in this phase is that we’ll be creating a networking layer.
+As such, the user stories that speak to application functionality remain unchanged, but our developer story changes to reflect the work needed for refactoring.

 ### Links and Resources